Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals taking place throughout Japan.

 For those looking for a proper outdoorsy event, this may be your best bet.
 The festival takes place on an island in the Seto Inland Sea and makes the most of the abundant nature in the area.
 It’s family-friendly and boasts several activities ranging from slackline walking, SUP boarding, and even kid-friendly bungee jumping(!).
 Chill DJs and folk singers make up the main music roster, and there are even woodworking workshops for those feeling crafty.

 Where: Kakuijima, Okayama

 Greenroom Festival, Kanagawa

 Located conveniently in the Yokohama Red Brick Warehouse area, this art, film, music, and surf culture festival is a local favorite.
-Not only are there live performances by Japanese standards like Kreva, The Bawdies, and Chara, the festival’s international line-up boasts Switchfoot, Fish Bone and more.
-There will be plenty of art stalls and shows, as well as movie showings.
+There are plenty of art stalls and shows, as well as movie showings.
 Or, you can just head to the chillout area and do some yoga — the choice is yours.

 Where: Yokohama Red Brick Warehouse, Kanagawa

 For those who don’t want to leave the comfort of the city, Metrock is the best way to make the most of festival fever without having to travel for miles and miles.

 Dead Pop Festival, Kanagawa

 Dead Pop Festival is the brainchild of Shonan punk band SiM (Silence iz Mine), who started the project as an indoor stage show featuring bands from a variety of heavy genres.
 Since 2015, the festival has been upgraded to a proper outdoor festival affair, now spanning two days every summer in the outskirts of Kawasaki.

 Where: Higashi Ogishima East Park Special Event Space, Kawasaki, Kanagawa